 A range of stakeholders and decision makers have responsibility for managing Witney's infrastructure.
-This includes OCC, West Oxfordshire District Council (WODC), Witney Town Council (WTC), and the Environment Agency (EA), together with any developers.
+This includes OCC, West Oxfordshire District Council (WODC), West Oxfordshire Multi-Agency Flood Group (WOMAFG), Witney Town Council (WTC), and the Environment Agency (EA), together with any developers.
 No single body has overall control, so the challenge is to ensure that all infrastructure improvements contribute to a coordinated solution.
 Undoing or reworking the contribution of any stakeholder must be avoided.

-To achieve this, WING has set out four main challenges.
-These are to ensure:
+To achieve this, WING has set out four main challenges: